Swamiji TV

 The Essence of Prasāda

-"Prasāda is not about quantity; it can be just a quarter of a grain of rice.
-It is about quality."
+"Prasāda is not measured in kilos; it can be a quarter of a single grain of rice.
+It is not about quantity but quality."

 Filming location: Fiji Islands